Diffractive optically variable image device

 A diffractive optically variable image device (DOVID) is a type of optical variable device; a security feature based on visual effects created by diffraction.
+The acronym was coined by Ian Lancaster of Reconnaissance International in 1995.
+He pointed out that the security print industry was wary of holograms and similar diffractive devices because they were used as decorative, promotional and toy items, proposing the use of DOVID as a means to differentiate security diffractive optical devices from these other uses.

+Device

 DOVIDs are incorporated in government-issued documents of value (banknotes, passports, visas, identification credentials and driver licenses) to increase their counterfeit resistance.
 Brand protection is another application of DOVIDs.
 DOVIDs contain micro- or nanostructures in the form of diffractive gratings.
 Due to these structures, they exhibit optically variable effects such as dynamic chromatic, holographic, and kinematic effects, two- or three-dimensional images or color-changing effects, which ideally are easily recognized, but are difficult to reproduce.
 Well known examples of DOVIDs are holograms such as 2D or 3D or 2D/3D holograms based on mask illumination, dot matrix or e-beam origination technology and Kinegrams.

 A DOVID can also contain elements which are invisible to the unaided human eye such as microprint, kinetic microtext, or a variable laser-readable micro-image that is invisible when magnified under white light.
 DOVID structures can be incorporated in a foil: which is then hot stamped on a paper document (e.g., banknote, visa), incorporated within the structure of a polycarbonate or composite card (e.g., passport, driver licenses) before personalization or integrated in a laminate that is heat sealed to the surface of a card after personalization (e.g., driver licenses, identity cards).

-Composition of DOVIDs

-In most cases DOVIDs are produced as a foil element in roll-to-roll mass production.
-Exceptions are DOVIDs which are directly embossed into a product.
-One example is the Kinebar, where a DOVID is embossed into the surface of a gold bar.
-DOVIDs are produced as a multi-layer foil system which is prepared on a polyester carrier either as a laminating foil or a transfer foil.
-In the transfer foil, the polyester carrier is removed after transfer of the layers composing the DOVID to the target substrate, whereas in the laminating foil, the polyester carrier remains on the target substrate.
-The build-up of the foil usually constitutes a separation layer for releasing the polyester carrier during transfer.

-Other layers of the build-up are protective layer, replicate layer, reflection layer (metal or transparent high-refractive index material) and adhesive layer.
-Except for the reflection layer all other layers are made of polymeric material.
-The structures, which generate optically variable effects, are replicated as a microrelief in a roll-to-roll step in the replicate layer, either by hot- or by UV-replication.

-The reflection layer is needed due since the replicated structures are embedded in polymeric material with nearly identical optical properties.
-In most cases aluminum or a high-refractive index material (HRI) such as titanium dioxide (TiO2) or zinc sulfide (ZnS) is used for this layer.